* This is the Professional Version. *

 Structural abnormalities (eg, ectopic ureter)

-Abnormal sphincter weakness (eg, spinal cord abnormality, tethered cord)
+Abnormal sphincter weakness (eg, spina bifida, tethered cord)

 Some Organic Causes of Diurnal Enuresis